iamfabo/dellemc/data_domain/delete_ddboost_user.md

 ## Delete DD Boost user

-To delete a DD Boost user, the user needs to be unassigned from DD Boost access to be deleted.
+To delete a DD Boost user, the user needs to be unassigned from DD Boost access to be deleted

 1. Show DDBoost user\
 `ddboost user show`\